ryanpeters-MSFT/DotNetModernizationVbd/readme.md

 ## Naming and Versioning

 The naming of .NET Core was intended to differentiate it from the original .NET Framework, which is primarily Windows-based.
-The ‘Core’ signifies that it is a stripped-down version of the framework, focusing on the core features that can be shared across different platforms.
+The "Core" signifies that it is a stripped-down version of the framework, focusing on the core features that can be shared across different platforms.

 The versioning of .NET Core started with 1.0, and major updates have incremented the major version number (e.g., 2.0, 3.0).
 Minor updates increment the minor version number (e.g., 3.1, 3.2).
 In 2020, Microsoft consolidated .NET Core and other .NET technologies into a single platform called .NET 5.0.
-The name “.NET 5” was chosen to avoid confusion with .NET Framework, which already had a version 4.8.
-The versioning for .NET 5 and onwards follows the same major and minor pattern without the “Core” branding.
+The name ".NET 5" was chosen to avoid confusion with .NET Framework, which already had a version 4.8.
+The versioning for .NET 5 and onwards follows the same major and minor pattern without the "Core" branding.

 ## Limitations in .NET Framework